Chairman's statement

 Chairman's statement on corporate governance

 At least annually, the board considers who the Group’s stakeholders are, and how the board engages with them.
 This helps to embed into the board’s decision-making process the practice of considering wider stakeholder issues.
-The whistleblower hotline continues to be effective as a channel for stakeholders to report potential wrongdoing, and whilst we are pleased that no serious whistleblower issues have been identified to date, grievances reported are treated as an opportunity to see whether improvements need to be made in the way we do things.
+The whistleblower hotline continues to be effective as a channel for stakeholders to report potential wrongdoing, and whilst we are pleased that no serious whistleblower issues have been identified to date, any grievances reported are treated as an opportunity to see if improvements need to be made in the way we do things.
+An employee-engagement initiative, led by the Indonesian human resources team, enables direct feedback to be shared by estate workers.

 Peter Hadsley-Chaplin